-By consulting with an attorney as soon as possible in your pursuit of long-term disability benefits, you can help ensure that you are on the right track.
-If you have already been denied benefits, an experienced attorney can aggressively represent you and protect your rights.
+By consulting with a disability attorney as soon as possible in your pursuit of long-term disability benefits, you can help ensure that you are on the right track.
+If you have already been denied benefits, an experienced long-term disability attorney can aggressively represent you and protect your rights.
 Whether your policy is governed by ERISA (Employee Retirement Income Security Act) or is a private policy governed by state law, the attorneys of The Boles Firm can help you through the entire claims process.

 When You Need Long-Term Disability Benefits, Call The Boles Firm Today